-A Course Introduction is a powerful and engaging way to introduce students into the course.
+A course introduction message is a powerful and engaging way to welcome students to a course.
 Instructors can summarize the core course topics and learning objectives while also building excitement and anticipation for the educational journey they are about to embark on.

 Tell a Story